 What is angel dust?
 Angel dust is a street name for the drug phencyclidine, a hallucinogenic.
 You may know it better as PCP.
 Angel dust was developed in the 1950s as a surgical sedative but was later discontinued due to its severe side effects.
 Today, it’s classified as a Schedule II controlled substance, meaning it poses a high risk for abuse and may lead to dependence.
 Clearly, it’s illegal for the general population to make, take, or sell this drug, but that hasn’t dampened its production in illicit home laboratories and its distribution across the nation.
-If you have a substance use disorder involving angel dust, there are addiction treatment programs in North Carolina, like the one for young adults offered at Red Oak Recovery, that can help.
+If you have a substance use disorder involving angel dust, there are drug addiction treatment programs in North Carolina, like the one for young adults offered at Red Oak Recovery, that can help.

 At Red Oak Recovery, we understand the challenges that those suffering from substance use disorders face.
 However, we also know there are treatment options available.
 At our men’s addiction treatment center, we give our clients the tools they need to overcome addiction.
 For more information about our drug addiction treatment programs, please contact us today at 866.457.7590.